Moljave/MoljaveClient/README.md

 ## 🚀 Features

-- **Custom TLS (JA3) Fingerprinting** — simulate Chrome or your own fingerprint, or rotate per request
+- **Custom TLS (JA3) Fingerprinting** — automatically generated per-client, rotate with a single call, or supply your own profile
 - **SOCKS4/SOCKS4a/SOCKS5 & HTTP/HTTPS Proxy support** — including authentication and remote DNS
 - **Automatic redirects** — configurable at runtime or per request
-- **CookieContainer support** — browser-like cookie handling with thread-safety in mind
+- **Advanced cookie management** — tweak, clear or replace cookies at runtime with thread-safety in mind
 - **DelegatingHandler pipeline** — plug in your own handlers like with regular `HttpClient`
 - **Per-request overrides** — change proxy/TLS/fingerprint/timeout for individual calls
 - **Custom headers** — send and control order like a browser